-Here is a list of some of the best Foot Mehndi designs
+Here is a list of some of the latest foot mehndi designs never seen before 2019

 1. This mehndi design is an example of Rajasthani mehandi design.
 You can see the typical “mirror reflecting art”, where the design on both feet are exactly the same and hence are mirror images of each other.

 The peacock motif has been beautifully decorated, with some intricate designs.
 It covers only the feet giving it a non-messy look.

 This mehandi design is ideal for brides and for any household occasions or festivals.